sbilge/ClinVAP/README.md

 2. Pull dependency files image from Singularity Hub.
 `singularity pull -n file_deploy.img  shub://PersonalizedOncology/ClinVAP:filedeploy`
 3. Run dependency files image first to transfer those file on your local folder.
- `singularity run -B /LOCAL/PATH/TO/FILES:/mnt file_deploy.img`
+ `singularity run -B /LOCAL/PATH/TO/FILES:/mnt file_deploy.img -a <ASSEMBLY>`
 4. Run the reporting image to generate the clinical reports.
-`singularity run -B /LOCAL/PATH/TO/FILES:/data -B /PATH/TO/INPUT/DATA:/inout reporting_app.img -t /inout -p jwp`
+`singularity run -B /LOCAL/PATH/TO/FILES:/data -B /PATH/TO/INPUT/DATA:/inout reporting_app.img -t /inout -p jwp -a <ASSEMBLY>`

+* `assembly`: Please provide the genome assembly that was used in variant calling calling step to generate your VCF files.
+	* `GRCh37` for genome assembly 37
+	* `GRCh38` for genome assembly 38

+* `-t`: folder name containing input data.
+This should be in the data volume of ClinicalReportR service (modify Docker compose file to change this).
+* `-p`: output format to save the results.
+	* `j` to save report in JSON format
+	* `w` to save report in DOCX format
+	* `p` to save report in PDF format

 You should now have the report in your /PATH/TO/INPUT/DATA folder.